 This program, initiated in 1990, cost shares with units of government in the establishment and improvement of recreation areas in the District.
 This on-going program will continue into the future.
-Funding has facilitated many local recreation projects in jurisdictions across the District, with five carry over projects, and ten new projects included in the FY 2022 budget.
+Funding has facilitated many local recreation projects in jurisdictions across the District, with new and ongoing projects included in the FY 2023 budget.